 KCHA continues to add to its stock of MTW Neighborhood Services Units from both new acquisitions and reclassification of existing Public Housing units.
-These units are intended to address the specific needs of vulnerable populations by providing targeted, on-site services and supports.

 General Description of All Planned Capital Fund Expenditures During the Plan Year

 In 2017, KCHA plans to spend close to \$15 million to complete capital improvements critical to maintaining our 81 federally subsidized properties.
 Expenditures include: